JSorngard/lambert_w/README.md

 This method uses a piecewise minimax rational approximation of the function.

+This crate is simply a Rust port of the original code by T. Fukushima.

 ## Examples

 Evaluate the principal branch of the Lambert W function to 50 bits of accuracy: